tuiwidgets/tuiwidgets/doc/ZTerminal.rst

 .. cpp:function:: int height() const

-   This function return the current height of the terminal as seen by ZTerminal.
+   This function return the current height of the terminal as seen by ``ZTerminal``.

    If :cpp:enumerator:`Tui::ZTerminal::Option::DisableAutoResize` is not in effect the height should match the actual terminal height unless the application has overridden the height using